Skip to main content

 https://admin.microsoft.com/

-Navigate to Settings → Built-in apps.
+Go to Settings → Built-in Apps.

 Click on Upload custom appsto begin uploading the add-in manifest file.